-Study Human Biology, Psychology and Sociology and progress onto a broad variety of degree courses including Psychology and a related Social Sciences Degree; also Nursing, Midwifery, Paramedic Training and Operating Department Practice (ODP).
+You may feel that you have not yet fully achieved your potential in terms of your education.
+This programme offers the chance to develop the skills and knowledge to succeed and we have an excellent track record of student progression into university or other higher education courses.
+Study Human Biology, Psychology and Sociology and progress onto a broad variety of degree courses including Psychology and related Social Sciences Degrees; also Nursing, Midwifery, Paramedic Training and Operating Department Practice (ODP).

 Degree courses often require students to have a particular number of credits in the science subjects so careful research is essential.
-In addition to the Access Diploma, GCSE Maths and English at grade C or above (some will accept alternative level 2 qualifications) is also a requirement.
-Some midwifery courses now require GCSE grade C in Science as well.
-Therefore students are strongly recommended to research GCSE entry requirements prior to applying for Access.
+In addition to the Access Diploma, GCSE Maths and English at grade 4 (some will accept alternative level 2 qualifications) are also a requirement.
+Some midwifery courses now require GCSE grade 4 (C) or above in a Science subject as well.
+Therefore, you are strongly advised to contact the universities you are interested in to check GCSE entry requirements prior to applying for Access.

 Please research HE requirements very carefully.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.

 Acceptance onto the Access programme is conditional on you: